bengtmartensson/IrScrutinizer/BUILD.md

 ### Tonto
 [Tonto](Glossary.html#Tonto) can be downloaded and installed by the script `common/scripts/build-tonto.sh`.
+    It requires the [Apache ant](https://ant.apache.org/) build system to be installed as the command `ant`.
         (On Fedora, instead the command `sudo dnf install tonto` can be used.)
         Note that the shared library `libjnijcomm`,
         which is required by the Tonto program for communicating with a Pronto remote through a serial interface, is not required for use with IrScrutinizer, and can therefore be left out.
-        Using the option `-n` to the script (see `.travis.yml` for an example), the script stops without trying to build and install the shared library.
+        Using the option `-n` to the script (see `.travis.yml` for an example), the script will not try to build and install the shared library.

 ## Building
 As of version 1.1.2, the [Maven](http://maven.apache.org/index.html) "software